 Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

 The value of the rewards is so unimpressive that it’s pretty hard to recommend this card, but if you’re a fan of Kroger stores (or Dillons, Ralphs, or the other stores owned by Kroger Co.) and have good credit, the Kroger REWARDS World Mastercard may be able to save you quite a bit on gas at Kroger stations.
-There are some hoops to jump through, but if you can manage those, you can save 25 cents per gallon at Kroger fuel centers during the first year you have an account.
-That could add up to $200, based on what the average household spends annually on gas.
+There are some hoops to jump through, but if you can manage those, you can save 55 cents per gallon at Kroger fuel centers during the first year you have an account.
+That could add up to substantial savings over the course of the year, especially if you drive to work everyday.

 Gas discount for first year

 - Gas discount for first year: You’ll get 55 cents off per gallon for the first year you have an account, as long as you redeem at least 100 fuel points earned through Kroger’s loyal shopper program whenever you use your card at the pump.
 It shouldn’t be hard for regular customers at Kroger-owned stores to do this on a consistent basis, since they earn 1 fuel point per $1 they spend on groceries.
 (More on this below.)

 - Decent APR: This card’s lowest variable APR (for the most creditworthy customers) is better than many competing cards.
 While carrying a balance is never recommended, if you have to incur finance charges, the lower the APR, the better.